 - Olive oil

-There are 2 ways to make this homemade pita bread.
+There are 2 ways to make this homemade pita bread recipe from scratch.
 You can either make it in the oven or on the stove.
-Cooking in the oven will result in a more airy and crispy pita bread, while the stove top method will result in a thicker, chewier texture.
+Cooking it in the oven will result in a more airy and crispy bread, while the stove top method will result in a thicker, chewy texture.

 - Make yeast mixture and let sit.
 Combine warm water, active dry yeast and sugar in a large bowl.
 Mix in 1/2 cup flour and let sit for 10 minutes, or until it has puffed up.